Connect

 • Leverage Resources

 Prepare continuously to succeed.
-Preparation is not limited to the early stages of a community-change initiative.
-Rather, it is the ongoing and deliberate process of collecting relevant assessment data to inform program planning, prioritizing, and specifying action steps, identifying measures of success, providing appropriate training for partners, and pursuing financial and in-kind resources to build capacity.
-Success should be determined by routine assessments of the partnership’s processes (for example, partner engagement and satisfaction), impacts in the community (for example, improved health-promoting environments), impacts on individuals (like changes in health status), and other outcomes, depending on available expertise and resources.
+While Preparation is clearly critical during the early stages of a community-change initiative, it is not just an up-front strategy.
+Rather, it is an ongoing and deliberate process of collecting data to plan, prioritize, and specify action steps; identify measures of success; evaluate an initiative; conduct listening sessions; provide appropriate training for partners; and pursue financial and in-kind resources to build capacity.
+Success should be determined by routine assessments of a partnership’s processes (e.g., partner engagement and satisfaction), impacts in the community (e.g., improved health-promoting environments), impacts on individuals (e.g., changes in health status), and other outcomes that best utilize available expertise and resources.

 PREPARE Resources: